swampcamel/motw-companion/README.md

 ## Installation & Usage

-Until deployed for production, MotW Companion required Node v6 or later.
+Until deployed for production, MotW Companion requires Node v6 or later.
 Yarn package manager is also recommended.

 A Google login is required to access the majority of routes available.

 ### Running stable releases with Yarn